 If you want to go one step further than visiting an Amsterdam canal house, staying in one of the many hotels housed in these beautiful buildings may be a great idea.
 The Canal House Hotel is situated on the Keizersgracht, right in the middle of the beautiful Jordaan district.
 This luxury hotel is formed from three merchant’s homes from the 1600s and offers absolute comfort in the most grandiose setting imaginable.
 You can find out more from their website here.
 A great option for those wishing to stay in a canal house hotel but with a limited budget is the StayOkay Stadsdoelen.
 Although none of the original features remain inside, the building is still beautiful, with its big, old-fashioned windows looking out across the hostel’s historic, canal-side location.

 The Amsterdam Canals are one of the best loved UNESCO Heritage Sites in the world.
 Want to learn more about the famous Amsterdam canals?
-Join one of our Canal Belt Boat Tours and find out about this unique and beautiful part of the city.
+Join the best private boat tour amsterdam has to offer and find out about this unique and beautiful part of the city.